sizovs/unsuck-java/README.md

 For example, `BankAccount` is an ideal candidate for unit testing because it’s a self-contained unit that consolidates non-trivial logic and invariants.
 Testing these in isolation provides a faster safety net and turns the test into an executable specification for that unit.
 It’s a useful, low-overhead, addition to the test suite.

 On the other hand, unit-testing `Client` doesn’t add value, as it’s just a data class with no logic (remember: it’s already covered by E2E tests).
-If Client later gains behavior and becomes a more complex object, then creating unit tests could be worthwhile.
+If Client later gains behavior and becomes an object, then creating unit tests could be worthwhile.
 But for now, YAGNI